Liverpool v Aston Villa tickets | Premier League | Anfield

 Liverpool's success

-Liverpool are England's joint-most successful club (alongside Manchester United) with 19 league titles, though their 6 European Cups/Champions League titles are a record for English clubs.
-The club has also won 8 FA Cups, 10 League Cups, and numerous other honours.
-Under Arne Slot, Liverpool have re-established themselves as title contenders after winning the Premier League in 2024-25.
+Liverpool are England's joint-most successful club (alongside Manchester United) with 20 league titles, while their 6 European Cups/Champions League titles are a record for English clubs.
+The club has also won 8 FA Cups, 10 League Cups and numerous other honours.
+Champions in 2024-25 under Arne Slot, Liverpool now look to rebuild under Andoni Iraola.

 Aston Villa's heritage

 Aston Villa are one of England's most historic clubs with 7 league titles and 7 FA Cups.
 They are one of only five English clubs to have won the European Cup (1982), defeating Bayern Munich 1-0 in Rotterdam.
-Under Unai Emery, Villa have returned to European football and are building towards challenging for major honours once again.
+Under Unai Emery, Villa have returned to the elite, qualifying for the Champions League and winning the 2025-26 Europa League - their first major trophy in over three decades.

 The 1982 European Cup Final connection